Train from London to Barcelona, Spain

 On arrival at Barcelona Sants station

 Benvingut a Barcelona!
 Bienvenido a Barcelona!
 Barcelona-Sants station is to the south-west of Barcelona's city centre, which is on lines 3 and 5 of the metro, as well as suburban train routes.
-There are plenty of hotels close to the station, see: Hotels near to Barcelona Sants train station.
+There are plenty of hotels close to Barcelona Sants station, see below.

 Getting around Barcelona